 PORT:4000 Topics in Luso-Brazilian Literature3 s.h.

-Genres, themes, movements.
+Study of genres, themes, and movements.
 Taught in Portuguese.
-Requirements: one course numbered PORT:2500 or above.
+Requirements: PORT:2500.

 PORT:4100 Topics in Luso-Brazilian Culture3 s.h.